felipegutierrez/coffee-machine/README.md

 The class [CoffeeMachinePromiseHigherOrder.scala](src/main/scala/com/parallel/CoffeeMachinePromiseHigherOrder.scala) is an evolution of the last CoffeeMachine but now with Higher-Order functions.
 With Higher-Order functions we can make use of the DRY principle (Don't Repeat Yourself).

 The class [CoffeeMachineActor.scala](src/main/scala/com/parallel/CoffeeMachineActor.scala) is an implementation of the CoffeeMachine using Actors from Akka package.
-Each job of the CoffeeMachine is using one different actor to not block the mean task (make a cappuccino).
+Each job of the CoffeeMachine is using one different actor to not block the main task (make a cappuccino).

+The class [CoffeeMachineActorSupervisor.scala](src/main/scala/com/parallel/supervisors/CoffeeMachineActorSupervisor.scala] and all the classes on the package [supervisors](src/main/scala/com/parallel/supervisors/) represent all actors of the CoffeeMachine with Akka.
+There are two main actors [CappuccinoActor](src/main/scala/com/parallel/supervisors/CappuccinoActor.scala) and [TeaActor](src/main/scala/com/parallel/supervisors/TeaActor.scala).
+These actors supervisors.
+All the other actors are Children Jobs that can fail and continue due an Exception.